 I absolutely love it when a long weekend rolls around because it is the perfect opportunity to create your own mini holiday.

-With three glorious days away from the daily grind, long weekends are meant for exploring, entertainment, wining and dining, as well as treating yourself to a little luxury, which I think we could all use right now!
+With four glorious days away from the daily grind, long weekends are meant for exploring, entertainment, wining and dining, as well as treating yourself to a little luxury, which I think we could all use right now!